ContinuingEdCourses.Net Courses for Mental Health Professionals

 William M. Liu, Ph.D.

-William M. Liu, Ph.D., is Professor and Program Coordinator of Counseling Psychology at The University of Iowa.
-His research includes multicultural competencies, social class and classism, and men and masculinity.
+William Ming Liu, Ph.D., is Professor of Counseling Psychology and Department Chair of Counseling, Higher Education, and Special Education at the University of Maryland at College Park.
+Previously he served as program coordinator for the counseling psychology program at the University of Iowa.
+He is a fellow of Division 17 and 51 in APA.
+His research includes multicultural competencies, critical race theory and application, social class and classism, and men and masculinity.
 He has published in journals including Journal of Counseling Psychology, Cultural Diversity and Ethnic Minority Psychology, and Psychology of Men and Masculinity.
-In recent reviews, he has been identified as one of the most frequent producers of research in multicultural competency and in the Psychology of Men and Masculinity.
+In recent reviews, he has been identified as one of the most frequent producers of research in multicultural competency and in the psychology of men and masculinity.

-He is the author of Social Class and Classism in the Helping Professions: Research, Theory, and Practice (Sage, 2011).
-He is Editor of Handbook of Social Class in Counseling (Oxford, pending), Associate Editor of Psychology of Men and Masculinity, and an Editor of Handbook of Multicultural Competencies in Counseling and Psychology (Sage, 2003) and Culturally Responsive Counseling with Asian American Men (Routledge, pending).
-He has served on the Editorial Boards of The Counseling Psychologists, Cultural Diversity and Ethnic Minority Psychology, Journal of Multicultural Counseling and Development, and Clinician’s Research Digest.
+Dr. Liu is an editor of Handbook of Multicultural Competencies in Counseling and Psychology (Sage, 2003), author of Social Class and Classism in the Helping Professions: Research, Theory, and Practice (Sage, 2011) and Culturally Responsive Counseling with Asian American Men (Routledge, 2011), sole editor of The Oxford Handbook of Social Class in Counseling (Oxford University Press, 2013) , and co-author of Psychology and the Social Class Worldview (2022, Routledge).
+He is also Editor for the Journal of Counseling Psychology, past-Editor for the journal Psychology of Men and Masculinities, and served on the Editorial Boards of The Counseling Psychologists, Cultural Diversity and Ethnic Minority Psychology, Journal of Multicultural Counseling and Development, and Clinician’s Research Digest.

 William Matteson, Ph.D.